atomisthq/docs/docs/quick-starts/rug-cli.md

 ### 'Git' Some Examples

-If you are interested in using the Rug CLI, you should become familiar with Rug Editors, Generators, and Reviewers.
+To generate and edit code with Rug automation, you will become familiar with Rug Editors, Generators, and Reviewers.
 The best way to do that is to look at some examples.
 Some simple examples of Rug Editors can be found in the [common-editors][common] repo.
 You can clone that